Reonomy, a massive database of commercial property intel, raises $60M – TechCrunch

 While some database platforms require technical knowledge to shape and query, the idea here is to “lead users to the water” and make the proposition very non-technical.

-“What our customers have in common is that they are looking for solution to understand something about the property market,” he said.
+“What our customers have in common is that they are looking for a solution to understand something about the property market,” he said.
 “We take the mess of data out there and make sense of it, whether the person using Reonomy is an investor or a roofer or someone that is underwriting loans.”

-The company today, Sarkis said, covers about 99% of all commercial real estate in the US, and the plan is now to take that concept to international markets, including Canada, Asia, Australia and the UK and Europe, markets that are more similar to the US than they are different, he added.
+The company today, Sarkis said, covers about 99% of all commercial real estate in the U.S., and the plan is now to take that concept to international markets, including Canada, Asia, Australia and the U.K. and Europe, markets that are more similar to the U.S. than they are different, he added.

-“Reonomy has developed a powerful platform to integrate and resolve sources of commercial real estate data into a single, unique identifier for every CRE asset in the United States,” said Emily Walsh, Principal at Georgian Partners, in a statement.
+“Reonomy has developed a powerful platform to integrate and resolve sources of commercial real estate data into a single, unique identifier for every CRE asset in the United States,” said Emily Walsh, principal at Georgian Partners, in a statement.
 “This unique identifier is being leveraged by some of the largest enterprises in the world to tie together their public, proprietary and 3rd party data sources and to create a level of visibility into real estate assets that was previously unattainable.”